Astros vs. Brewers Player Props Betting Odds

 Tellez Stats

-- Rowdy Tellez has 35 hits with four doubles, 12 home runs and 21 walks.
-He has driven in 26 runs.
+- Rowdy Tellez has 36 hits with four doubles, 12 home runs, 21 walks and 26 RBI.

-- Tellez enters this matchup looking to extend his two-game hit streak.
-In his last five games he is hitting .273 with two home runs, three walks and three RBI.
+- Tellez takes a three-game streak with at least one hit into this matchup.
+In his last five games he is batting .308 with two home runs, three walks and three RBI.

 Tellez Recent Games